GeneSyte™ prenatal genetic screening

 At Genea, through GeneSyte™ we can test all chromosomes.
 Some of the most commonly known conditions we test for are Down, Edwards and Patau syndromes.
 GeneSyte™ can also report on the sex of a baby.

 What is the difference between GeneSyte™ and other tests on the market?

 There are other non-invasive prenatal screening options on the market that sound very similar but quite simply, they are not.
-The most important thing a patient wants to know is that if she has her blood collected, she will get a result.
+The most important thing a patient wants to know is that if they have their blood collected, she will get a result.
 Some competitors have a 'failure to report' result 3-5% of the time.
-However, the GeneSyte failure to report rate is just 1.01%^.
+However, the GeneSyte failure to report rate is just 0.1%^.